Zolletta/readings/philosophy-of-software.md

 Side note: This is somehow original because we are always taught that small modules are good and one of the refactoring goals is to split long class into several smaller ones.
 This approach, however, may lead to cognitive load: since every module does not contribute so much in itself we will need a lot of them, each with its own interface to digest.

 The author is, instead, not against long methods.
 They are fine if they have a simple signature and are easy to read.
-“Methods, in other words, should do one thing and do it completely.”
+>Methods, in other words, should do one thing and do it completely.

-“The decision to split or join modules should be based on complexity.
-Pick the structure that results in the best information hiding, the fewest dependencies and the deepest interfaces”.
+>The decision to split or join modules should be based on complexity.
+Pick the structure that results in the best information hiding, the fewest dependencies and the deepest interfaces.

 ## On information hiding and leaking